Operate a Pool

 Auth ID: defaults to random int

 Duration: must match the number of cycles used in the stacking transaction.
-For stack-aggregation-commit, use “1”.
+For stack-aggregation-commit-indexed, use “1”.

 Each of these fields must be exactly matched in order for the Stacking transaction to work.
-Future updates to Lockstacks will verify the signature before the transaction is made.
+Future updates to Leather Earn will verify the signature before the transaction is made.

 Click the “generate signature” button to popup a Leather page where you can generate the signature.
-Once you submit that popup, Lockstacks will have the signer key and signature you generated.
+Once you submit that popup, Leather Earn will have the signer key and signature you generated.

-After you sign that message, you'll see the information you need to share with Stackers who are delegating to you, including the signer public key and signature.
+After you sign that message, you'll see the information you can use in your Stacking transactions, including the signer public key and signature.

 You can click the “copy” icon next to “signer details to share with stackers”.
-This will copy a JSON string, which can be directly pasted into the Lockstacks page where you make your Stacking transaction.
-Alternatively, this information can be shared and entered manually.
+This will copy a JSON string, which can be directly pasted into the Leather Earn page where you make your Stacking transaction.
+Alternatively, this information can be entered manually.

-We'll cover the Lockstacks pages for actually making those transactions in the next section of this document.
+We'll cover the Leather Earn pages for actually making those transactions in the next section of this document.

 Using a hardware or software wallet to generate signatures